 The first step in the management of natural resources is to determine the management unit, which will depend on the management objectives.
 Unfortunately, management objectives are not static, therefore it follows that management units should evolve in tandem with changing management objectives (Begg and Waldman, 1999; Reiss et al., 2009).
 Furthermore, environments are not static.
 Species ranges are predicted to shift with respect to depth and latitude as oceans warm in response to climate change (Perry et al., 2005; Dulvy et al., 2008; Nye et al., 2009), potentially increasing the mismatch between default, often political, and biological stock boundaries.

 Management objectives for commercially fished marine species typically prioritize optimizing long-term sustainable yields, while conserving biological characteristics that facilitate such optimal yields (Hilborn and Walters, 1992; Punt et al., 2006).
 To achieve the previous, fisheries managers must design, politically justify, and implement restraints on fishing activities.
 Output from stock assessment models provides scientific advice to fisheries managers regarding the current status of the management unit (stock) and how it may potentially respond to future management measures.
 A major assumption of stock assessment models is that fish within the stock are homogeneous (i.e., similar growth, natural mortality, risk of fishing, etc.) (Waldman, 2005; Rothschild and Jiao, 2011).
-Thus, geographic boundaries of fish stocks should be defined using a method based on population dynamics (life-history) parameters (Carvalho and Hauser, 1995; Begg and Waldman, 1999; Quinn and Deriso, 1999).
+Thus, geographic boundaries of fish stocks should be defined using a method based on population dynamics (life-history) parameters (Carvalho and Hauser, 1995; Begg and Waldman, 1999; Quinn and Deriso, 1999) (Cope & Punt 2009).

-Life-history parameters (growth, survival, age-at-maturation, fecundity, distribution, and abundance) tend to reflect the specific environment inhabited by a stock due to their sensitivity to both environmental and anthropocentric influences (Begg et al., 1999).
+Life-history parameters (growth, survival, age-at-maturation, fecundity, distribution, and abundance) are influenced by the specific biotic and abiotic environment inhabited by a stock due to their sensitivity to both environmental and anthropocentric influences (Begg et al., 1999).
 Furthermore, even though life-history parameters do not provide direct information about the genetic composition of the stock, phenotypic variation results from the interaction between genotypes and their environment, thus providing a proxy for genetic structure (Campana et al., 1995).
 In short, using easy to measure life-history data to delineate stock boundaries can provide a good starting point for more advanced stock identification techniques (e.g. behavioural, biochemical, cytogenetics, immunological, meristic, morphometric, parasitic, protein electrophoresis, scale morphology, otoliths, serological, stable isotopes, tag-recovery, etc.), while being cost effective and efficient (Begg et al., 1999; Smedbol and Stephenson, 2001).

 Almost all fish species exhibit complex spatial structure in their population dynamics (Conover et al., 2006; Cope and Punt, 2009).
 Consequently, understanding stock structure becomes increasingly important when stocks of a given species are differentially exploited (Altukhov, 1981; Ricker, 1981).
 Fisheries that reduce stocks to low levels for extended periods of time can lead to reduced genetic diversity, which can ultimately lead to lowered adaptability, population productivity, and persistence (Lacy, 1987; Lande, 1993; Hauser et al., 2002).
 Matching stocks with biological units helps minimize the risk of depleting distinct stocks (Frank and Brickman, 2000; Laikre et al., 2005; Sterner, 2007) and helps maintain stable stock complexes (Schindler, 2010).

 Currently, no single method, whether it be based on life-history parameters, genetics, otolith structure, parasitic composition, etc., properly identifies all stocks.
 Several techniques require a substantive amount of costly data, necessitating a balance between accuracy and efficiency (Hilborn and Walters, 1992).
 Thus, techniques that use data routinely collected for assessment and management purposes (i.e., life-history parameters) can be advantageous.
-Unfortunately, fisheries data are subject to both observation and process error, which can complicate analyses.
+Unfortunately, proper intepretation of fisheries data requires account for both observation and process error, which can complicate analyses.